tristanballard/starter-academic/content/post/tfRuns/index.md

 airTlocalLayer <- airTlocalInput %>%
   layer_lstm(units = 7, dropout = FLAGS$dropout1)
 ```
-The name _dropout1_ will become more clear later and is user defined.
+The name _dropout1_ was defined in Step 1.
 A handy feature of this is that you can force different layers to have the same hyperparameter values.
 For example, I force the dropout rates for my LSTM layers to be identical to reduce the dimensionality.

-My input 'layer', itself an standard feedforward network, associated with the time-invariant covariates now looks like this:
+My input 'layer' associated with time-invariant covariates now looks like this:
 ``` r
 siteAttrLayer <- siteAttrInput %>%
   layer_dense(units = FLAGS$nodes1) %>%